Tip #10 – Stop Doing Things That Run Counter to the Culture You Desire

 How Value Added are Your Culture Change Efforts?

-If you want different results (a new and improved work culture), you have to change the systems that created, and are currently reinforcing, that culture in the first place.
-Significant emotional events, such as the loss of a major customer, an acquisition, or the threat of a facility closure, can also change a culture, but rarely do you want to go through such an experience in order to make this happen.
-You are better off learning from the organizations that are already doing it the right, and most cost effective, way.
-If you have any questions about changing your work culture, send me an e-mail at email@example.com.
-All such an e-mail will cost you is a little of your time.
-Keep improving!
+Do you want different results (a new and improved work culture)?
+If so, you must change the systems that created, and currently reinforce, the work culture you have in place.
+Also, significant emotional events, such as the loss of a major customer, an acquisition, or the threat of a facility closure, can change a culture.
+However, one rarely wants to go through such an experience in order to make this happen.
+Instead, learn from the organizations that have built and sustained high performance work cultures.